MericD/Bitcoin-Transaction-Parser/README.md

 * **Emine Saracoglu** - *Initial work* - [Python-Bitcoin-Transaction-Parser](https://github.com/MericD/Python-Bitcoin-Transaction-Parser.git)

 ## Copyright and License Information
+The file "LICENSE" contains information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.

 GNU Lesser General Public License v2.1 https://github.com/jgarzik/python-bitcoinrpc/blob/master/LICENSE

 * https://github.com/garethjns/PyBC to parse the .dat files, which has a BSD 3-Clause "New" or "Revised" License.